blocknotes/kemal-rest-api/README.md

 *crystal-db* shard is required only if `KemalRestApi::Adapters::CrystalDbModel` is used.

+The proposed adapters are basic implementations, you can create easily a model adapter that responds better to your needs. *prepare_params* is used to adjust the create/update parameters.

 ## Contributors

 - [Mattia Roccoberton](http://blocknot.es) - creator, maintainer, Crystal fan :)